jenisha010/Android-GuideBlocks/app/src/main/java/com/contextu/al/fancyannouncement/README.md

    }
    `
 * Match the name in the JSON to the name of your wrapper in the code

+JSON editing

 <img src="<img src="https://raw.githubusercontent.com/contextu-al/FavDish/main/screenshots/FancyAnnouncementJSON.png" alt="Adding your Extra JSON" width="200"/>

+or use the Tree method of editing

 <img src="<img src="https://raw.githubusercontent.com/contextu-al/FavDish/main/screenshots/FancyAnnouncementTree.png" alt="Adding your Extra JSON" width="200"/>